Upsilon Sigma Phi: Early years

 The Upsilon Sigma Phi was founded in 1918 by twelve students and two professors from the University of the Philippines Manila.

-It was formally organized on November 19, 1920, in a meeting held at the Metropolitan Restaurant in Intramuros, Manila where the fraternity elected its first officers (among which include Agapito del Rosario, one of the founders of the Socialist Party of the Philippines and later on Mayor of Angeles, Pampanga).
+It was formally organized on November 19, 1920, in a meeting held at the Metropolitan Restaurant in Intramuros, Manila, where the fraternity elected its first officers (among which include Agapito del Rosario, one of the founders of the Socialist Party of the Philippines and later on Mayor of Angeles, Pampanga).
 Four months later, on March 24, 1921, the Greek letters ΥΣΦ were formally adopted, along with themes, rites, and motto.

 During its early years, Upsilon Sigma Phi invited individuals with exceptional leadership potential or achievements to its ranks.
-Notable members during the 1920s include José Abad Santos, Carmelino G. Alvendia, Teodoro M. Kalaw, Juan Liwag and Antonio Quirino.
+Notable members during the 1920s include José Abad Santos, Carmelino G. Alvendia, Teodoro M. Kalaw, Juan Liwag, and Antonio Quirino.

 From 1930 to 1949, then UP Student Council President Wenceslao Vinzons, together with fraternity members, led demonstrations before the Philippine Congress to protest the insertion of a provision in the appropriations act that gave lawmakers a salary increase.
 In 1933, five female UP students established the Sigma Delta Phi—which became the sister sorority of Upsilon.

 In 1947, a chapter at UP Los Baños was established; the first Greek-letter organization on the campus.
 After the Battle of Manila, the UP administration relocated to the Diliman campus in 1949.
-Through the efforts of the UP Alumni Association headed by Upsilon member Hermenegildo Reyes, the fraternity helped raise funds for the construction of the bell tower called the "Carillon".
+Through the efforts of the UP Alumni Association headed by Upsilon member Hermenegildo R. Reyes Sr., the fraternity helped raise funds for the construction of the bell tower called the "Carillon".

 During the same period, the fraternity hosted the Cavalcades, a series of stage plays and musicals that began on campus and eventually toured nationwide.
 Profits from Aloyan (the first full-length English play written by a Filipino) and Hanako plays were used to help finance the construction and furnishing of the Church of the Holy Sacrifice.
 One of the fraternity's productions, Linda, cast the then seventeen-year-old Pilita Corrales.